-Besides creativity and use of light, I will be coaching you on the use of histograms to control exposures to ensure maximum tonal range.
-This is vital when shooting high contrast situations like sunsets against the black landscape.
+Besides creativity and use of light, you'll learn how to use exposure as a creative tool.
+It's your image and how bright / dark it is can change the mood and feeling.
+It's not a definite thing.
+It's creative choice.
 I will always be available to address individual needs as well.
 If you want to know something, ask and I'll be happy to help you.

 We'll be working with available light in the landscape and planning locations for times when it's most appropriate for the scene.